mystichealerstories.com

 The Spaniards kept demanding that the captured natives take them to their source of water.
 These kept pointing to the east and repeating the name Burekén, “the land of great cassava bread” which as it turned out, had more than one thousand rivers and freshwater springs.
 They also knew its location and guided the Spanish fleet towards the island.
 Diego wrote down the name Burekén in his diary.
 Columbus noted the coordinates in his log and what happened next is a bit fuzzy in historical records.
 Some historians believe Columbus and his fleet landed somewhere near the modern Puerto Rican town of Guánica, others think he may have landed near the town of Aguada to resupply his ships with water from one of the rivers in the area.
 Afterward, they continued sailing towards the island he renamed Española.

 The new science of genetics has taught us that some people can be born with genetic anomalies that make them, in fact, SUPER HUMAN!
 This was the case of a little indigenous baby girl born on an Island known as Puerto Rico today.
 She developed into a very creative and cunning warrior.
 Under her leadership, rebel warriors stole Spanish weapons, burned ships and terrorized the first colonizers.
 She used a guerrilla style of mountain warfare that was very similar to the one used by the Diné (also renamed Apaches by Spaniards who could not pronounce their name) in the Southwestern mountains and hills of the U.S. She learned how to combine hallucinogenic compounds with medicinal plants to achieve a mind-body healing process we now call “Holistic Healing”.
 We don’t really know what she looked like, but the Spanish left us a hint when they wrote that the women of this island were among the most beautiful they had ever seen.
-This is her story, the first in a series of Mystic Healer Stories along with descriptions of some of the plants she used to heal and others, to poison and wage war! thank you, we appreciate your support!
+Anah-ní did not look like any other indigenous female, she dressed differently, painted very crative symbols on her body that did not correspond to the traditional symbols used by these ancient people.
+She let her hair down unlike the round cut used by other native females…she was an enigma and this contributed to her mystique!
+This first book is her story, the first in a series of Mystic Healer Stories along with descriptions of some of the plants they used to heal and others, to poison and wage war! thank you, we appreciate your support!

 © Copyright 2022 By Jose Martinez, Madreselva.com, Inc. All rights reserved, no part of this summary, including the book, the photo of Anah-ní or painting may be reproduced, transmitted or stored in any information retrieval system, in any form or by any means, graphic, electronic or mechanical, including photocopying, without the prior written permission from the author.